decisionrules/decisionrules-php/README.md

 # DecisionRulespy

-Simple async python library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your python application.
+Simple async python library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your PHP application.

 # Where do i get api key?